-Town Landing is a series of coastal-styled buildings, including a main house, a guest cottage and a traditional barn, located on the rocky shoreline of Maine’s Southport Island.
-The property functions as the mainland base for transportation to and from the nearby Inn at Cuckolds Light, situated on an island a half mile offshore.
+Town Landing is a series of coastal-styled buildings, including the main house, a guest cottage, and a traditional barn, located on the rocky shoreline of Maine’s Southport Island.
+The property functions as the mainland base for transportation to and from the nearby Inn at Cuckolds Light, situated on an island a half-mile offshore.

 The main house at Town Landing combines the warmth and ease of Scandinavian design with an elevated coastal aesthetic drawn from its island surroundings.
 The use of pickled fir beams, timeless birch flooring, and custom steel metalwork results in a simple elegance that frames the stunning view.
 The solid surfaces within the home are a study of restraint in color.
 The uniform soft warm gray walls and the whites, blues, and wood tones of the cabinetry become the canvas for a juxtaposition with the textiles, which feature bright colors of citron, blue, and turquoise.

 The aesthetic integrity of the materials was maintained throughout the design, allowing their characteristic texture and beauty to shine through.
 Unaffected finishes include the concrete parging on the fireplace surround, the raw steelwork of the diamond-lattice wood box, and the natural brass of light fixtures.
 This intent was carried through to the furnishings and amenities, such as the hide of the stretched bar stool seats and the natural fiber content of the cotton, linen, and wool textiles.